paulgmiller/zebu/readme.md

 ## run importer
-Run as a cron job on regular basis nitter has rss feeds.
+nitter has rss feeds.
 Let people follow people on twitter that way? https://nitter.net/about

 ## Activity pub integration?

 ## e2e test. !!!
 * Create a new account